 You can also check the online listings on Handshake, the student employment app: Log in to MyPortal, open the Apps section and click on the tile for "De Anza Handshake Jobs and Internships."

-Before you begin working: Once you have been offered and accepted a position, you must download the student employment packet, complete the forms and submit them along with any documents specified on the forms.
+Before you begin working: Once you have been offered and accepted a position, your hiring supervisor will send you an employment packet to complete.

 You will be required to show your Social Security Card as part of the employment process.